….wild is the wind…creative freedom is the seed….

 1 Jan 2014: My friend from Mandalay in Burma will be going to the hospital to check for possible breast cancer.
 Please consider giving generously to Breast Cancer support charities on her behalf if the story of her courage and escape from an oppressive communist dictatorship moved you to stand up for those who cannot do so for themselves and oppose Communist dictators still killing and harming prolifically in the East and the West.

 My burmese friend’s photo taken of a young aung san suu kyi when she visited the Chin state (where my friend’s village was) before she was jailed in house arrest for decades! :p

-My friend ended up as “anne frank” for 20 yrs because her village refused to stop supporting Aung San Suu Kyi….and well…oh…you know the story….now family in different country/different passport of the ones of her people who escaped!
+My friend ended up as “anne frank” for 20 yrs because her village refused to stop supporting Aung San Suu Kyi….and well…oh…you know the story…. families are scattered in different country!
+Different passports for many of her ethnic minority people who escaped!
 Mass graves for many who did not!